Racecar Safety

 2. All glass must be removed with exception of the windshield, which can be replaced with lexan or screening.
 All windshield components must be securely fastened – top, bottom, and both sides.

-4. All sharp edges and protrusions which could injure the driver or anyone else should be removed or protected.
+4. All sharp edges and protrusions which could injure the driver or anyone else must be removed or protected.

 5. Master electrical disconnects and fuel shutoffs are recommended, and should be placed within reach of the driver and rescue crews.
 These should be conspicuously visible and clearly identified.